bbauska/JS-Programs/README.md

 draw either two line segments (right and then left again) or one, in which case you must use the evenness (% 2) of the loop index to determine whether to go left or right.</p>

 <p>You’ll also need a loop for the spiral (4).
 If you draw a series of points, with
 each point moving further along a circle around the spiral’s center, you get a circle.
 If, during the loop, you vary the radius of the circle on which you are putting the current point and go around more than once, the result is a spiral.</p>

 <p>The star (5) depicted is built out of quadraticCurveTo lines.
-You could
-also draw one with straight lines.
+You could also draw one with straight lines.
 Divide a circle into eight pieces for a star with eight points, or however many pieces you want.
-Draw lines be-
-tween these points, making them curve toward the center of the star.
+Draw lines between these points, making them curve toward the center of the star.
 With quadraticCurveTo, you can use the center as the control point.</p>

 <pre>